SamyKadd/SYSC-3110-Project-Uno-Flip-card-game---G27/README.md

 ## Known Issues

+These will all be resolved according to the instructions in the upcoming Milestones.

 1. **Deck Exhaustion**: If deck runs empty, players cannot draw cards.
 Future versions will reshuffle discard pile.

 2. **Single Round Only**: Game ends after one round.
 Multiple round scoring not yet implemented.